 Use this function to remove the white deposits that form after the steam generator is used for a long period.

 The Descaling function runs for 65 minutes.
 Water will come out of the steam generator while it is being cleaned.

-For instructions on removing and filling the steam feeder tank, see "Using the Steam Feeder Tank."
+For instructions on removing and filling the water tank, see "Using the water tank."

 Using Descaling